JuliaLang/julia/doc/stdlib/arrays.rst

    ..
 Docstring generated from Julia source

    Concatenate the input arrays along the specified dimensions in the iterable ``dims``\ .
 For dimensions not in ``dims``\ , all input arrays should have the same size, which will also be the size of the output array along that dimension.
 For dimensions in ``dims``\ , the size of the output array is the sum of the sizes of the input arrays along that dimension.
 If ``dims`` is a single number, the different arrays are tightly stacked along that dimension.
-If ``dims`` is an iterable containing several dimensions, this allows to construct block diagonal matrices and their higher-dimensional analogues by simultaneously increasing several dimensions for every new input array and putting zero blocks elsewhere.
+If ``dims`` is an iterable containing several dimensions, this allows one to construct block diagonal matrices and their higher-dimensional analogues by simultaneously increasing several dimensions for every new input array and putting zero blocks elsewhere.
 For example, ``cat([1,2], matrices...)`` builds a block diagonal matrix, i.e. a block matrix with ``matrices[1]``\ , ``matrices[2]``\ , ... as diagonal blocks and matching zero blocks away from the diagonal.

 .. function:: vcat(A...)